urbanisierung/order-process-with-zeebe/README.md

 - Unfortunately process variables cannot be set as header information of an http call until now.
 For this reason the token is not passed in the header but in the body.
 - Parallel paths are possible, to see when checking the payment data and sending the welcome mail.

-### Vorbereitung in der Cloud Console
+### Preparation in the Cloud Console

-Bevor du anfangen kannst einen Prozess zu deployen bzw. eine Instanz zu starten brauchst du einen Cluster.
-Lege über die Console ein und lege einen neuen Cluster an.
+Before you can start deploying a process or starting an instance you need a cluster.
+Login to the console and create a new cluster.

-#### Worker Variablen
+#### Worker variables

-Lege die folgenden Worker Variablen an, die später von den Workern verarbeitet werden:
+Create the following worker variables, which will later be processed by the workers:

-- `firebase-base-url`: die base URL erhältst du über die das Firebase Dashboard und wird in etwa so aussehen: `https://us-central1-${firebase-project}.cloudfunctions.net/app`
+- `firebase-base-url`: you get the base URL from the Firebase Dashboard and will look like this: `https://us-central1-${firebase-project}.cloudfunctions.net/app`.
-- `giphy-api-key`: mit dem API Key kann der Prozess über die Gipy API ein zufälliges Gif suchen
+- `giphy-api-key`: with the API key the process can search for a random gif via the Gipy API
-- `sendgrid-api-key`: Voraussetzung, um über SendGrid EMails zu verschicken.
+- `sendgrid-api-key`: Prerequisite for sending e-mails via SendGrid.
-- `auth-url`: OAuth URL, über die der Prozess ein Token anfragen kann: `https://[project].auth0.com/oauth/token`
+- `auth-url`: OAuth URL, via which the process can request a token: `https://[project].auth0.com/oauth/token`.

-#### Client anlegen
+#### Create client

-Um von außen mit dem Zeebe Broken interagieren zu können braucht ein Client ein gültiges Token.
-Das Token wird ausgestellt mit gültigen Client Credentials.
-Dafür musst du lediglich einen Client in der Console anlegen.
+In order to interact with the Zeebe Broken from the outside, a client needs a valid token.
+The token is issued with valid client credentials.
+All you have to do is create a client in the console.

 #### Auth0, Firebase, SendGrid, Giphy

-Diese Dienste werden in diesem Use Case genutzt (wir wollen uns schließlich um unsere Business Logic kümmern und keine Kernkompetenz aufbauen bei Themen wie Identität oder E-Mailing):
+These services are used in this use case (after all, we want to take care of our business logic and not build a core competency on issues like identity or emailing):

-- Auth0: Identity Provider für den Shop und die Auftragsprozesse.
-Lege einen Account und zwei Applikationen an: eine Single Page Application und eine Machine-2-Machine Application
+- Auth0: Identity provider for the shop and the order processes.
+Create an account and two applications: a single page application and a machine-2-machine application.
-- Firebase: Compute Infrastruktur - lege ein Functions Projekt an.
+- Firebase: Compute Infrastructure - create a Functions project.
-- SendGrid: E-Mail Dienst - Account anlegen und einen API-Key erzeugen
+- SendGrid: E-Mail Service - Create account and create an API-Key.
-- Giphy: Gif Datenbank - Registrieren und API-Key für die REST-API holen
+- Giphy: Gif Database - Register and Get API Key for REST-API

-#### Umgebungsvariablen
+#### Environment variables

-Die folgenden Umgebungsvariablen enthalten Infos, die nicht ins Repo gehören, die aber unser Setup benötigt, damit es funktioniert (OPZ steht hier für **o**rder-**p**rocess-**z**eebe):
+The following environment variables contain info that doesn't belong in the repo, but our setup needs it to work (OPZ here stands for **o**rder-**p**rocess-**z**eebe):

-- `OPZ_CLIENT_ID`: OAuth Client ID der M2M Application (Auth0)
+- `OPZ_CLIENT_ID`: OAuth Client ID of the M2M Application (Auth0)
-- `OPZ_CLIENT_SECRET`: OAuth Client Secret der M2M Application (Auth0)
+- `OPZ_CLIENT_SECRET`: OAuth Client Secret of the M2M Application (Auth0)
-- `OPZ_AUDIENCE`: OAuth Audience der M2M Application (Auth0)
+- `OPZ_AUDIENCE`: OAuth Audience of the M2M Application (Auth0)
 - `CC_CLUSTER_UUID`: Cluster UUID (Camunda Cloud Console)
-- `CC_BASE_URL`: Base URL für zeebe (Camunda Cloud Console) - `zeebe.camunda.io`
+- `CC_BASE_URL`: Base URL for zeebe (Camunda Cloud Console) - `zeebe.camunda.io`
 - `CC_CLIENT_ID`: Client ID (Camunda Cloud Console)
 - `CC_CLIENT_SECRET`: Client Secret (Camunda Cloud Console)
 - `CC_AUTH_URL`: OAuth URL to request client tokens - `https://login.cloud.camunda.io/oauth/token`

 So you wanna implement an order process?
 Your welcome!